BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 Logical Functoids

 • Advance Logical AND Functoid: Use the Advance Logical AND functoid to return the logical AND of input parameters.
-This functoid requires two to one hundred input parameters.
+This functoid requires 2 to 100 input parameters.

 • Advance Greater Than or Equal To Functoid: Use the Advance Greater Than or Equal To functoid to return the value “true” if the first input parameter is greater than or equal to the second input parameter.
 This functoid requires two input parameters.